tmoreton/trckfi/outstatic/content/posts/expense-management-guide.md

 ## The Power of Tracking Your Spending

 You've probably heard "you can't manage what you don't measure."
 Monitoring every [expense](/blog/tracking-monthly-expenses) illuminates your spending patterns.
 You'll spot "money leaks" you never noticed before.
 With this intel, you can make informed saving and budgeting choices.
-Apps like [Trckfi](/pricing) simplify tracking by automatically importing your transactions.
+Platforms like [Trckfi](/pricing) simplify tracking by automatically importing your [transactions](/features/transactions).

 Here's why it's crucial and how to do it effectively: